 where:

-: average transmitted power (W)
+: average transmitted power (W);

-Ae: effective aperture (degrees)
+Ae: effective aperture (degrees);

-z: height resolution (m)
+z: height resolution (m);

-z: height (m)
+z: height (m);

-: wavelength (m)
+: wavelength (m);

-tobs: observation (averaging) time (s)
+tobs: observation (averaging) time (s);

-Tsys: system noise temperature (K)
+Tsys: system noise temperature (K);

 : structure parameter (dimensionless).

-In this equation, the structure parameter is independent of frequency but a strong function of height.
-Nearly all the frequency dependence is contained in the wavelength factor, but the system noise temperature of a well-designed radar receiver includes a significant contribution from cosmic noise at low frequencies.
-This equation is also valid only in the inertial sub-range of atmospheric turbulence, effectively limiting the choice of wind profiler radar wavelengths to the range of about 10-0.2 m (30 to 1 500 MHz).
-Note that turbulence is rapidly dissipated as heat by viscosity outside the inertial sub-range, and at short wavelengths.
+This equation is only valid in the inertial sub-range of atmospheric turbulence.
+Indeed, the structure of atmospheric turbulence is physically limiting the usable wind profiler radar wavelength range to about 10-0.2 m (30 to 1 500 MHz).
+Below the lower limit of this inertial sub-range, turbulence is rapidly dissipated by viscosity to heat.
+For this reason shorter wavelengths cannot be used for wind profiling due to the lack of measureable refractive index fluctuations at the very small scale.

+The structure parameter of the refractive index is independent of frequency inside the relevant Bragg wavelength range bounded by the limits of the inertial subrange, but has a strong dependence on height.
+The remaining frequency dependence is mainly contained in the wavelength factor, with the system noise temperature including a significant contribution from cosmic noise for wavelengths greater than about 1 m. .

 A user requirement for high temporal resolution diminishes signal-to-noise ratio by reducing the averaging time.
 The requirement may be satisfied by selecting some combination of: